learn-co-curriculum/node-http/README.md

 ```

-## listen
+## `listen`

 By now, we have implemented the request handler and create the server object.
-However, if you run this application—nothing will happen.
+However, if you run this application, nothing will happen.
 This is because we only defined the server and its request handler.
 We didn't boot up or launched the server!

 To tell Node to use the server definition and run the server, we need to utilize `listen` with the port number on which we want the server to accept incoming requests: